Gravel Trails & Conditions

 Winthrop Valley Loop

-CURRENT CONDITIONS: A challenging ride with lots of elevation gain in the first half giving you sweeping view of Mt.
+CURRENT CONDITIONS: Open and riding great!
+A challenging ride with lots of elevation gain in the first half giving you sweeping view of Mt.
 Gardner and the valley, followed by quiet forested roads on the return.
 From the shop, take West Chewuch to Rendezvous/Gunn Ranch Rd., through the Rendezvous Basin, and the back Wolf Creek Rd Loop to Winthrop.
 Electric assist bikes allowed.

 The Evergreen Mountain Bike Alliance-Methow Chapter has been steadily improving the trails up at the Chickadee trailhead.
 Trail work parties are a fun way to give back to the trails we all enjoy and keep the good times rolling!

 When I'm out riding, I always bring my camera along in the Topeak Compact Handlebar Bag for $59.95.
 It's quick release bracket slides easily on and off my bike, (I have a bracket for each of my bikes) and it converts to a fanny pack off the bike.
 It even comes with a rain cover for those times I'm caught in the elements.